hyg821/HFFramework/HFFramework/Assets/OtherPlugins/EnhancedScroller v2/readme.txt

-For support information, please navigate to http://www.echo17.com or http://www.echo17.com/forum
+For support information, please navigate to http://www.echo17.com